Raheem Mostert

-Dominique Raheem Mostert (born April 9, 1992) is an American professional football running back and kickoff returner for the Las Vegas Raiders of the National Football League (NFL).
+Dominique Raheem Mostert (born April 9, 1992) is an American professional football running back.
 He played college football for the Purdue Boilermakers.

 Mostert attended New Smyrna Beach High School in New Smyrna Beach, Florida, where he played football and competed in track and field.
 Mostert led New Smyrna Beach to two playoff berths.
 After his senior season, Mostert moved on to Purdue University after accepting a full scholarship.

 In his first collegiate season, Mostert set a school record as he averaged 33.5 yards a return, capped off with a 99-yard touchdown return in the bowl game.
 He finished the season with seven returns of 39 or more yards, including an 81-yarder at Indiana and a 74-yarder at Wisconsin.
 Against the Badgers, Mostert racked up 206 yards on five kickoff returns to break 42-year-old school records for total yardage and average yards per return.
 He also led the nation in average yards per return.

-During his NFL career, Mostert has played for seven teams.
-He appeared in Super Bowl LIV with the San Francisco 49ers and earned his first Pro Bowl selection in 2023 with the Miami Dolphins.
+During his NFL career, Mostert has played for eight teams.
+He appeared in Super Bowl LIV with the San Francisco 49ers and earned his first Pro Bowl selection in 2023 with the Miami Dolphins after leading the league in rushing touchdowns.